LucaDonio/Binary-Logistic-Regression/README.md

     c.
 Iterations: number of iterations

     d.
-Plot: boolean variable.
-If True, the cost function is plotted against the number of iterations, to monitor convergence
+Monitor: boolean variable.
+If True, the cost function is plotted against the number of iterations to monitor convergence, and the accuracy on the training set is displayed

 4. prediction, to predict the output basing on the model obtained after learning.
 Returns 1 if the hypothesis model results in a value >= 0.5, 0 otherwise:

     a.
 Theta, X: as in binCostFunction

-    b.
-Alg: algorithm used to calculate Theta ('normEq' or 'gradDescent')

 NOTE: make sure to include the bias column in matrix X, before passing the latter to any function.